lross2k/engine-design-lib/README.md

 ### WIth MSVC in Visual Studio
 Open the directory in VS, let CMake generate the project, then select on *Build project* at the top of VS and then the final build will be created, currently only Debug x64 exists

+*CMake adds `/W3` by deffault so some warning for overriding with `/W4` will appear, currently looking for a solution*

 ### With MSVC for other IDEs/Text editors with Visual Studio avaliable
 Guessing you have a `build/`, run cmake from there with `cmake ..`